Mahad410/taotnpwaft/FORUM_RULES.md

 All posts that include commercial ads, porn, violence, gambling will be deleted and the user will be banned permanently.

 No brand bashing.
-We all have our favourite brands, and often brands we have a dislike/distain for.
+We all have our favorite brands, and often brands we have a dislike/disdain for.
 But just because someone shares a different opinion doesn’t make them wrong.
 So no brand bashing please No Android Vs Apple, etc. etc.
 We will NOT tolerate people being berated / mocked for their choice of hardware and/or software.
 Please bear this in mind when responding to threads.
 Anyone being derogatory / insulting will be removed from the group

 No talk of Warez or other illegal activity